 In 2018, the Personal Health Investment Today (PHIT) Act passed the House of Representatives for the first time, but Congress adjourned before the Senate could vote.
 Since then, IHRSA and industry leaders have worked tirelessly, alongside numerous members of Congress, to build support for PHIT.

 On March 14, 2023, Representative Mike Kelly [R-PA] and Senator John Thune [R-SD] reintroduced PHIT in the House (H.R.
 1582) and Senate (S. 786).

 PHIT will allow flexible spending accounts (FSAs) and health savings accounts (HSAs) to pay for health club memberships, fitness equipment, exercise videos, and youth sports leagues.
 If passed, PHIT would enable individuals to use up to $1,000 per year—up to $2,000 for families—to cover physical activity-related expenses.

-The PHIT Act will play an important role in getting Americans up and active by lowering the cost of physical activity through tax incentives.
+The PHIT Act will play an important role in getting more Americans up and active by lowering the cost of physical activity through tax incentives.
 PHIT continues to gain bipartisan support in both the House and Senate.
-Visit the Senate PHIT page and the House PHIT page for the latest information on Congress members who support increasing physical activity.
+Visit the House PHIT page and the Senate PHIT page for the latest information on Congress members who support increasing physical activity.